opnfv/yardstick/docs/testing/user/userguide/01-introduction.rst

 * Chapter :doc:`06-result-store-InfluxDB` provides inforamtion on how to run plug-in test cases and store test results into community's InfluxDB.

+* Chapter :doc:`07-grafana` provides inforamtion on *Yardstick* grafana dashboard and how to add a dashboard into *Yardstick* grafana dashboard.

+* Chapter :doc:`08-api` provides inforamtion on *Yardstick* ReST API and how to use *Yardstick* API.

-* Chapter :doc:`07-vtc-overview` provides information on the :term:`VTC`.
+* Chapter :doc:`09-vtc-overview` provides information on the :term:`VTC`.

-* Chapter :doc:`08-apexlake_installation` provides instructions to install the experimental framework *ApexLake*
+* Chapter :doc:`10-apexlake_installation` provides instructions to install the experimental framework *ApexLake*

-* Chapter :doc:`09-apexlake_api` explains how this framework is integrated in *Yardstick*.
+* Chapter :doc:`11-apexlake_api` explains how this framework is integrated in *Yardstick*.

-* Chapter :doc:`10-nsb-overview` describes the methodology implemented by the yardstick - Network service benchmarking to test real world usecase for a given VNF
+* Chapter :doc:`12-nsb-overview` describes the methodology implemented by the Yardstick - Network service benchmarking to test real world usecase for a given VNF.

-* Chapter :doc:`11-nsb_installation` provides instructions to install *Yardstick - Network service benchmarking testing*.
+* Chapter :doc:`13-nsb_installation` provides instructions to install *Yardstick - Network service benchmarking testing*.

-* Chapter :doc:`12-list-of-tcs` includes a list of available Yardstick test cases.
+* Chapter :doc:`14-list-of-tcs` includes a list of available *Yardstick* test cases.